 Please feel free to communicate with us.

-1974: Swedish Youth Peace Prize – In recognition of Dr. Zafrullah Chowdhury’s role in founding Gonoshasthaya Kendra and the provision of primary health care to rural communities.
+1974: Swedish Youth Peace Prize, Sweden—In recognition of Dr. Zafrullah Chowdhury’s role in founding Gonoshasthaya Kendra and the provision of primary health care to rural communities.

-1989: Real Admiral Mahbub Ali Khan Memorial Award – For special contributions to the health sector of Bangladesh.
+1989: Rear Admiral Mahbub Ali Khan Memorial Award, Bangladesh—For special contributions to the health sector of Bangladesh.

-2002: Public Health Heroes Award (University of California, Berkeley, USA) – In recognition of Dr. Zafrullah Chowdhury, for bringing health care to the underserved rural population in Bangladesh.
+2002: Public Health Heroes Award, United States (University of California, Berkeley, USA)—In recognition of Dr. Zafrullah Chowdhury for bringing health care to the underserved rural population in Bangladesh.

-2009: Doctor of Humanitarian Sciences (World Organization of Natural Medicine, Canada).
+2009: Doctor of Humanitarian Sciences Award, Canada—Awarded to Dr. Zafrullah Chowdhury from the World Organization of Natural Medicine, Canada.

-Numerous other awards have been given in recognition of GK’s activities and Dr. Zafrullah Chowdhury’s role as a Freedom Fighter, community worker, social activist, and innovator in the fields of health care, education, women’s empowerment, and disaster management.
+Gonoshasthaya Kendra has received numerous other honors and awards to recognize the organization’s diverse people-oriented development activities and Dr. Zafrullah Chowdhury’s role as a Freedom Fighter, social activist, and innovator in the fields of health care, education, women’s empowerment, advocacy, and disaster management, etc.

 GK is a registered Public Charitable Trust.
 Established in 1972, it is one of the oldest non-governmental, non-profit, and national level organizations in Bangladesh.
 GK is a people-oriented healthcare-based organization, which provides community and institutional services in the fields of healthcare, women’s empowerment, disaster management, education, agriculture, and basic rights-based advocacy.